Skip to content

 I was part of a team spanning designers from across the company that laid the groundwork for this icon system.
 We were able to quickly scale the system from a handful of icons to thousands over a few months.
 Using an agile approach we were able to release new icons every week, prioritizing icons for teams that needed them immediately.

-Examples of Fluent Icons in Yammer on iOS and Outlook on Android, showing how they can scale across platforms.
+Examples of Fluent Icons in Yammer on iOS and Outlook on Android.

-Examples of Fluent Icons in Yammer on iOS and Outlook on Android, showing how they can scale across platforms.
+Examples of Fluent Icons in Yammer on iOS and Outlook on Android.

 Fluent Icons in the Microsoft Edge web browser.